mickelson/attract/Readme.md

 **LAYOUTS:** See: [Layouts.md][]

 **PLUG-INS:** Plug-ins are scripts that need to be placed in the "plugins" subdirectory of your Attract-Mode config directory.
-Their primary use is to allow for integration between Attract-Mode and other software that can benefit from knowing when events occur in the frontend.
 Available plugins can be enabled/disabled and configured from the "Plug-Ins" menu when in config mode.